cloudfoundry/cli/plugin/plugin_examples/README.md

 If you have any questions about developing a CLI plugin, ask away on the [cf-dev mailing list](https://lists.cloudfoundry.org/archives/list/cf-dev@lists.cloudfoundry.org/) (many plugin developers there!) or the #cli channel in our Slack community.

+# Future updates to the architecture
+Our current plugin architecture currently requires a review and possible large overhaul.
+Until then, there are no current plans to update our existing architecture.
+Feel free to provide input [here](https://www.pivotaltracker.com/story/show/157201049) where you can provide feedback.

 # Changes in v6.25.0
 - `GetApp` now returns `Path` and `Port` information.